Hundreds of people are expected to turn out for a protest march to the headquarters of East Devon District Council this morning.

 The Save our Sidmouth group is also planning a legal challenge to fight what they say is over-development in the new local plan for the district.
 They feel too much pressure is put on planners by the government to deliver housing and industrial estates.

-Right now, the Save Our Sidmouth campaign is worried by plans to sell off the council's headquarters and redevelop its parkland.
+Right now, the campaign is worried by plans to sell off the council's headquarters and redevelop its parkland.
 A sixty bed care home would be built in its place and housing would take up part of the grounds.

 A portion of it would be for affordable housing but objectors wonder how affordable the homes would really be given the prime site on the edge of the town.
 They are also campaigning against an industrial estate which could be built between Sidbury and Sidford.